-T-Mobile responds to opponents of its deal with AT&TAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile responds to opponents of its deal with AT&TAlex Wagner - Editorial Director of News and Content

 AT&T and T-Mobile have faced quite a bit of opposition to their proposed deal over the past few months, not only from Sprint but also from Leap Wireless and the commissioner of the FCC.
 Today T-Mobile responded to the critics of the acquisition with a strongly-worded statement from Tom Sugrue, T-Mobile's Senior Vice President of Government Affairs.
 One of the choice excerpts from the response: "What is surprising, however, is their [the opposition's] repeated head-in-the-sand insistence that no spectrum crisis exists."
 You can find the full statement from T-Mobile below.

 It's not surprising that T-Mobile has come forward to defend its deal with AT&T, especially given Sprint's recent explanation that AT&T can solve its spectrum woes without snapping up T-Mo.
 After today's statement from T-Mobile, I wouldn't be shocked to see a response from Sprint or one of the deal's other detractors sometime soon, so stay tuned for that.
 What do you all think of T-Mo's statement?
 Is a combined AT&T-Mobile the best way to solve their need for more spectrum?

 T-Mobile Comments on New FCC Filings by AT&T/T-Mobile Merger Opponents

 BELLEVUE, Wash – (BUSINESS WIRE) – Today, Tom Sugrue, T-Mobile Senior Vice President of Government Affairs, issued the following statement: